PyBites-Open-Source/karmabot/README.md

 Please make sure all tests and checks pass before opening pull requests!

+#### Using nox under Windows and Linux (WSL)

+Make sure to delete the `.nox` folder when you run `nox` under Windows and WSL, because the environments are not compatible.

 ### [pre-commit](https://pre-commit.com/)

 To ensure consistency you can use pre-commit. `pip install pre-commit` and after cloning the karmabot repo run `pre-commit install` within the project folder.